School Health Program Overview

 Goal of School Health Nursing Services

-The role of the school nurse is to:
+The role of the school nurse includes, but is not limited to

-(4) Assist to maximize the quality of the student's educational experience by reducing the incidence of health related absenteeism,
+4. Maximize the quality of student's educational experience by reducing the incidence of health related absenteeism.

 The school nurse works collaboratively with all stakeholders and other community resources to deliver health services within the schools.
 The principals, guidance counselors, school psychcologist, and social workers all work closely with the school nurse to ensure that the phsycial and mental health needs of the students are met.